-On International Women’s Day, we review ‘Women’s rights in Africa’ a report produced by the UN and African Union ahead of the 2017 International Women’s Day.
+On International Women’s Day, I review ‘Women’s rights in Africa’ a report produced by the UN and African Union ahead of the 2017 International Women’s Day.
 Here’s a selection of some of the key findings:

 As of 2017, female participation in African legislatures outpaced many in developed countries.
 Rwanda (at 63.8%) was ranked number one in the world, with Senegal and South Africa in the top 10.
 Fifteen African countries ranked ahead of France and the United Kingdom, 24 ranked ahead of the United States, and 42 ranked ahead of Japan.

 Africa has the lowest proportion of women in prison though in 15 years the number of women imprisoned on the continent has grown by 22%.

 Women are more economically active in Africa particularly as farmers, workers and entrepreneurs than anywhere else in the world.
 They perform the majority of agricultural activities, and in some countries, make up some 70 per cent of employees.

 As of 2013, more than 24 countries on the continent had enacted legislation against FGM.
 On 28 December 2015, the Gambia, a country with one of the highest prevalence rate of female genital mutilation criminalized the practice.

 According to the World Health Organization (WHO), eighteen countries in sub-Saharan Africa, had reduced maternal death rates from about 999 to about 500 deaths per 100 000 live births in 2015, of which the majority of the deaths were among adolescents.